 Over to You!

 A good story can touch people on an emotional level.
 It is part of human history.
-For businesses to attract and retain more clients, they need to include narrative into their website designs.
+For businesses to attract and retain more clients, they need to include narrative in their website designs.

 Is your website’s design based on a narrative?
 What qualities do you look for in an excellent novel?
 In the comments section below, please share your thoughts.